Irie Yoshinobu Shihan demonstrates here Katate Dori Kaiten nage.

 At the dojo, some things are done slowly and in a relaxed manner.
 But while doing the above tasks, we should act as fast as possible quietly and neatly.

+In this video, you can see clearly how nicely and quickly, doshu's uke gets back on his feet after being thrown or pinned.
+Also, please pay attention how uke hurries when being invited to demonstrate.
 Learning the correct speed is a very important subject in our training.
 We should be fast, but not too fast.
 There is "the correct speed" and "the correct pace" in our training.
 Please try learning it and to pay attention to it.

 Koshi nage can be safe and fun to practice, but with wrong and premature ukemi, it can cause injury.
 One of our dojo members once hurt his shoulder quite badly and I saw several times people who almost got injured by this technique.
 In Aikido, there are several techniques that require extra caution and methodical teaching.
 Especially juji garami nage, hiji kime nage, ganseki otoshi and of course, koshi nage.